-Marsh & McLennan Companies Inc., and its consolidated subsidiaries (the "Company") is a global professional services firm offering clients advice in the areas of risk, strategy and people.
-The Company's more than 85,000 colleagues advise clients in over 130 countries.
-With annual revenue of over \$20 billion, the Company helps clients navigate an increasingly dynamic and complex environment through four market-leading businesses.
+Marsh & McLennan Companies Inc., and its consolidated subsidiaries (the "Company") is a global professional services firm in the areas of risk, strategy and people.
+The Company helps clients build the confidence to thrive through the power of perspective of its four market-leading businesses.
+With annual revenue of \$23 billion, the Company has more than 85,000 colleagues advising clients in over 130 countries.

 Marsh provides data-driven risk advisory services and insurance solutions to commercial and consumer clients.
-Guy Carpenter develops advanced risk, reinsurance and capital strategies that help clients grow profitably and identify and capitalize on emerging opportunities.
-Mercer delivers advice and technology-driven solutions that help organizations redefine the future of work, shape retirement and investment outcomes, and advance health and well-being for a changing workforce.
+Guy Carpenter develops advanced risk, reinsurance and capital strategies that help clients grow profitably and pursue emerging opportunities.
+Mercer delivers advice and technology-driven solutions that help organizations redefine the world of work, reshape retirement and investment outcomes, and unlock health and well-being for a changing workforce.
 Oliver Wyman Group serves as a critical strategic, economic and brand advisor to private sector and governmental clients.
+The four businesses also collaborate together to deliver new solutions to help clients manage complex and interconnected risks.